 • As a final project, you will be working in collaborative groups through Blackboard to complete a detailed demographic profile of a county assigned to your group.
+The group project groups and counties will be assigned after the midterm since there are only 3 post-midterm labs.
 This will pull together the various skills you have learned over the course of the semester.
 The demographic characteristics you will need to compute are listed under the group project tab in Blackboard.
 You will be creating a wiki in Blackboard that presents these measures in formal tables, as well as general descriptions of your assigned county.
 Here you are free to get creative-include maps, graphics, county logos, text-to teach the rest of the class about your assigned county.
 Your wiki serves as a group presentation.
 There will be a question on the final exam concerning the wikis.